andyroo2000/notes_and_cheatsheets/Git Cheatsheet.markdown

 * `git branch -a` - shows remote and local branches
 * `git fetch origin` - fetches remote branches so that you can check them out locally

+* `git checkout -b nameOfBranch` - checkout and switch to new branch